 Persons using the University Libraries may be under video surveillance.

-Persons using the University Libraries must not create a disturbance or exhibit behavior that interferes in any manner with normal, or other person's, use of the University Libraries.
+Persons using the University Libraries must not create a disturbance or exhibit behavior that interferes in any manner with normal, or any other person's, use of the University Libraries.

 Persons who bring minor children with them into the University Libraries must closely supervise them and remain with them at all times

-Seton Hall University students who do not comply with the policies outlined above may be asked to leave the University Libraries, and an incident report will be filed with the Dean for Community Development; in addition, the student may be reported to appropriate law enforcement authorities.
+Seton Hall University students who do not comply with the rules outlined above may be asked to leave the University Libraries, and an incident report will be filed with the Dean for Community Development; in addition, the student may be reported to appropriate law enforcement authorities.

 The Reciprocal Borrowing and Lending Consortium allows ReBL card holders to access 25 member libraries in Essex County (NJ).
 The ReBL card is free.
 Community members must obtain the ReBL Card from their local library.
 At Seton Hall University Libraries, ReBL cardholders may borrow up to six books--print books only, no e-books.

 A person who is barred from using the University Libraries for any reason may appeal to the Dean of University Libraries for the reinstatement of privileges.

 Revised June 19, 2013